idkhidden/hiddenvm/README.md

 ## License
-HiddenVM is licensed under the MIT License.
+hiddenvm is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.